 Jim immediately disconnected our rig from the electricity.
 The smell seemed to be coming from a cabinet next to our microwave.
-We couldn't find anything -- but something was obviously very wrong.
+We couldn't find anything -- but something was obviously wrong.

 We got names/numbers of two mobile RV repair services from the campground and two other mobile services from the internet.
 Jim called all four and left messages.
 John Wood of Big John's Mobile RV Service called back first and came out that afternoon.
 (Two of the companies never bothered to call back.)

 John immediately saw a melted outlet -- one that we never use and hadn't even checked -- on the underside of the microwave cabinet.
 He said the best case scenerio would be localized damage.
 If not, the walls of the RV might have to be torn apart to get at the damaged wiring.
 That would be a big job that would require moving out of the rig.

 John took the screws out of the the microwave, pulled it out of the wall, and found the burned wires.
 The damage had not traveled far up the line.
 John clipped off the burnt part, replaced the wires, rewired it back together, and replaced the outlet.
 It took close to three hours and he only charged us $150.
 We thought that was a deal, especially after the $500 refrigerator repair job in Independence, Missouri, last week.